ILLIXR/ILLIXR/docs/docs/Boba_README.md

 when switching between the two formats; selecting a runtime profile alone does not change the compiled frame protocol.
 With `--no-build`, reuse an APK built with the matching setting.

+When updating from the earlier UDP-video version of this integration, rebuild both the desktop and Quest app: tracking now uses the original ILLIXR UDP packet format, and video uses TCP.

 ## Install the native Quest app